 I’ve got a girlfriend who is moving from Grand Rapids, Michigan, to the east coast.
-She needed a little packing help before her kids got out school, and what better way to hang out with friends than to pack and chat together?
+She needed a little packing help before her kids got out of school, and what better way to hang out with friends than to pack and chat together?
 And after a good four hours of packing, we went out for lunch together at Emonae, a “newer” Korean restaurant.

 Pin it For Later:

 KOREAN TRADITION: If you didn’t know, Koreans will take you out for a meal after helping with a big move.
-Usually, it’s right after the over because everyone is together.
+Usually, it’s right after the move because everyone is together.
 (Coordinating a meal later might be a bit more difficult if you wait until after you have settled in.)